 - Research and Empirical Methods

 Raissa Fabregas joined the LBJ School of Public Affairs as an assistant professor in 2018.
 She is an applied microeconomist with research interests in development and labor economics.
 Her work is primarily related to understanding constraints on learning and the accumulation of human capital in developing countries and evaluating interventions and policies that could mitigate those barriers.

-In the past, she has worked for the Abdul Latif Jameel Poverty Action Lab (J-PAL) in Cape Town, South Africa and Santiago, Chile and for Innovations for Poverty Action (IPA) in Busia, Kenya, where she managed several randomized controlled trials of development projects.
-She is a scholarship recipient of Mexico’s National Council on Science and Technology and a research affiliate of Precision Agriculture for Development (PAD).
+In the past, Dr. Fabregas has worked for the Abdul Latif Jameel Poverty Action Lab (J-PAL) in Cape Town, South Africa and Santiago, Chile and for Innovations for Poverty Action (IPA) in Busia, Kenya, where she managed several randomized controlled trials of development projects.
+She is a scholarship recipient of Mexico’s National Council on Science and Technology.

 Dr. Fabregas holds a B.A. in Economics from McGill University (2008), an MSc in Development Economics from the University of Oxford (2009) and a Ph.D. in Public Policy from Harvard University (2018).